subhatanay/api-ratelimiter/README.md

 ![image](https://user-images.githubusercontent.com/22850961/208235701-3a083753-48be-4271-a80b-535c375f4154.png)

 ## Documentation
-Supports two types of ratelimiting strategy.
+1. Supports two types of ratelimiting strategy.
 Token Bucket and Sliding Window Log.
-Supports in-memeory based and redis based.
+2. Supports in-memeory based and redis based.
-Supports configuring different rules in yaml file based on application need.
+3. Supports configuring different rules in yaml file based on application need.
 Default file rate-limit-rule.yaml.
-Supports auto reload of the config file when the application is running.
+4. Supports auto reload of the config file when the application is running.
+5. While running in In-Memeory setup, rate limiting filter keys will be created in application memory in memory for tracking each request usage.
+6. While running in Redis based setup, rate limiting filter keys will be created in REDIS system, this feature can be used for Loadbalancers or appservers with multiple nodes which can connect to shared redis system for the distributed ratelimiting.

 Rate limiting rule YAML configuartion details ::
 | Key | Value   | Description   |